 How to Stop the Temperatures Rising Too High

-The differences in heat between your basement and the rest of the house shouldn’t be large since the exterior insulation in addition to the foundation slows heat transfer rather than creates heat.
+The differences in heat between your basement and the rest of the house shouldn’t be large since the exterior insulation in addition to the foundation slows heat transfer.

-If the difference is uncomfortable, though, it is wise to reduce the heat in your basement.
-There are a few simple fixes that can be done that largely have to do with air circulation.
+If the difference is uncomfortable, though, you can do something about it.
+There are a few simple fixes that largely have to do with air circulation.

 Leaving the basement door open most of the time would allow for excess heat in the basement to rise and spread to the rest of the house.
 This is also a great way to facilitate ventilation in a basement, especially one without windows.

-If the basement receives the same amount of heating during the winter as the rest of the house, these vents can be partially or fully shut to save energy and money as well as to limit the heat of your basement, but be careful not to alter the pressure systems in the home as this will throw off the balance in the house and affect the HVAC system.
+If the basement receives the same amount of heating during the winter as the rest of the house, the AC vents can be partially shut to save energy and money as well as to limit the heat of your basement.

 2. HVAC Ducts Have Unsealed Connections